xduraid/testtt/README.md

 ## 🖋️ Line Editing and Cursor Movement <a name="line-editing"></a>

 `xd-readline` supports full editing of the input line at any cursor position.
-You can move the cursor by character or word, jump to the beginning or end of the line, and delete characters or entire words efficiently.
+You can move the cursor by character or word, jump to the beginning or end of the line, and delete characters or words efficiently.

 **Key Bindings:**